TheQooseGoose/TheQooseGoose/README.md

 ### Done
 - Patrol Behavior:
-  - To always be relevant, patrols are anchored around the *nearest* (anchors can change) player.
+  - To always be relevant, patrols are anchored around the *nearest* player (Anchors can change).
   - Go to a randomly selected point within the bounds of the area anchored to the nearest player.
 Repeat until entering combat.
+  - Projectile strikes to the limbs deal half damage.
+Projectile strikes to the torso deal normal damage.
+Projectile strikes to the head deal double damage.
 - Becoming Alert:
   - Has different "alert" ranges depending on what the player in the vision cone is doing (Struggles to find prone players, is moderate at finding crouching players, easily sees standing or running players).
   - Can become alert by detecting a bullet from the player.
 The player does not need to get a hit or a kill to alert the enemy.
 The mere presence of a bullet will put the AI into the combat branch.